haan78/Beluga/README.md

         });
         $s->accept($d);
     });

+    print_r($list);

 ## Scope Class
     Scope {
-        public data : complex   //Indicates each record value in the document public id : string      //Indicates each record id in the document public accept(data : complex) : void  //This method is used for accepting data public denied() : void //This method is used for cancelling last accept command public stop() : void  //This method is used for stopping the loop.
-Accepted records before this command are readable
+        public data : complex
+        public id : string
+        public accept(data : complex) : void
+        public denied() : void
+        public stop() : void
-        public abort() : void //This method is used for stopping the loop.
-Accepted records before this command will be removed
+        public abort() : void
     }
+- data: Indicates each record value in the document
+- id: Indicates each record id in the document.
+It is a readonly property.
+- accept: This method is used for accepting data for each element in the document. "data" parameter indicates an object which will be added to the query list.
+- denied: This method is used for canceling the last "accept" command.
+When the "denied" method calls the current element of the document is dropped from the query list.
+- stop: This method is used for stopping the loop.
+Accepted records before this command are reachable.
+But the loop will no be more continued.
+- abort: This method is used for stopping the loop.
+Accepted records before this command will be removed.
+That means all query operation will be canceled.